duosecurity/duo_api_nodejs/README.md

 ## TLS 1.2 and 1.3 Support

 Duo_api_nodejs uses the Node tls library and OpenSSL for TLS operations.
-All currently supported versions of Node (14 and higher) use OpenSSL 1.1.1 which supports TLS 1.2 and 1.3.
+All versions of Node receiving security support (14 and higher) use OpenSSL 1.1.1 which supports TLS 1.2 and 1.3.

 # Installing